THS-International/website/src/markdown-pages/news/spring-2020-reception-comes-to-a-close.md

   Secondly, we thank our wonderful collaborators this Reception period.
-Thank you to Students for Sustianability, KTH Outdoor Club, KTH Dance, and our Chapter International Group collaborators (S, E&MiT, and M).
+Thank you to Students for Sustainability, KTH Outdoor Club, KTH Dance, and our Chapter International Group collaborators (S, E&MiT, and M).
 We also thank the photographers Paul from Marknadsföringsgruppen and Hari for capturing all of the special moments from the Reception.
 Thank you PQ and Osqstämman for your